shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 Volumes that spin and routes that are tricky.
 Beta so sketchy, the dynos they spook me,
 I can't help but feel my sends are just flukey.

+Tape on my fingers and shoes full of odor,
+Faking that I'm more than just mediocre.
+Tearing my tendons on pocketed swings,
+These are a few of my masochist things.

 When the skin tears, when the pump hits,
 When I’m feeling beat,